somasis/musl-wiki/faq.md

 extern char** environ; int main() {dprintf(2, "%p\n", environ);}
 ```

-If that crashes, despite having PPC_GOT entries, you are affected.
+If that crashes, despite having `PPC_GOT` entries, you are affected.
 Further, you
-should build gcc with the option --with-long-double-64 --enable-secureplt.
+should build gcc with the option `--with-long-double-64 --enable-secureplt`.
 Additionally use [this patch].

 [this patch]: https://raw.github.com/rofl0r/sabotage/master/KEEP/gcc-454-stackend.patch

 # Q: Busybox linked against musl segfaults on ARM!

-The bug is probably [--sort-section renders busybox unusable on ARM][busybox-arm].
+The bug is probably [`--sort-section` renders busybox unusable on ARM][busybox-arm].

 Use this fix: `sed -i 's,SORT_SECTION=,SORT_SECTION= #,' scripts/trylink`